amitgarg/apps-flow-bookmarks/README.md

         - saves the diagram as `/docs/flows/{apps-name}/{flow-type}-{flow-name}.md`
         - opens the diagram in editor
         - can be previewed using any MarkDown previewer which supports `mermaid` diagrams
-    - View all Bookmarks a flow (Will be rendered in `FLOW BOOKMARKS` view)
+    - View all Bookmarks for a flow (Will be rendered in `FLOW BOOKMARKS` view)

 - `FLOW BOOKMARKS`
     - Lists all bookmarks for a flow selected in `ALL FLOWS` view
+    - Search all bookmarks with a keyword
+       - file name
+        - text or any tags in bookmark name (any tags which can be agreed on team level)
     - Clicking on a bookmark will open the file at specific line in editor

 ## Problems currently faced by Devs

 ### Onboarding to code
-  - Complex code with many layers (commanding, App, Component, Renderers, Apollo, Resolvers, MVVM)
+  - Complex code with many layers (commanding, App, Component, Renderers, Apollo, Resolvers, MVVM, services, providers, HOCs, etc)
   - HOCs (difficult to understand what data comes from where)
   - Dead Code (due to migrations)
   - Multiple versions